smudgy-g/smudgy-g/README.md

 ## Adam Griffiths
 ### G'day! 🖖

-I am a **full stack software engineer** born and raised in Australia 🇦🇺 and living in Berlin 🇩🇪 I have a deep love for coding and creating solutions for businesses and individuals
+I am a **full stack software engineer** utilizing key JavaScript technologies born and raised in Australia 🇦🇺 and living in Berlin 🇩🇪

+I enjoy the journey of software development and the continuous learning of new technologies.
+I have a deep love for coding and creating solutions for businesses and individuals.
+I am eager to take on new opportunities that allow me to contribute to this ever-changing world of technology.

+🐩 Dog person.

 ### 🚀 Current technologies I'm using